lbm364dl/film-calendar/README.md

-Script to fetch movies from Spanish theaters and generate a CSV with their screening dates and Letterboxd link and rating to make the process of choosing a movie to watch easier.

 # I only want to see the film calendar

 You can check the `calendar` directory and look for the CSV of the month you are interested in.
 Github can show you the CSV in a pretty way, and if you want to make more complicated manipulations you may consider just downloading the CSV and using your desired tool like Excel or code.
+Please note that this is all automatic and may contain mistakes when trying to match the screened filmed with the Letterboxd entry, it may match with a wrong film.
+If you find mistakes you can open an issue or pull request.

 # I want to run the tool myself